keera-studios/keera-hails/README.md

 ## Credits

-I would like to thank the following people for fruitful discussions:
+I would like to thank the following people for fruitful discussions and collaborations.
 * Henrik Nilsson
 * Hamish Mackenzie (for helping me create the first GHCJS backend for Hails, and for Gtk2hs).
-* Leuite Stegeman (for helping me create the first GHCJS backend for Hails.)
+* Leuite Stegeman (for helping me create the first GHCJS backend for Hails).
+* Guerric Chupin (for continuing this work and writing Arpeggigon).
 * Arsen Kostenko
 * Emilio Gallego
 * Paolo Capriotti